SebastienWae/debugging-42/docs/static-analyzers/clang_static_analyzer.md

 ### Instalation

-On 42's macOS, the easiest way to install CodeChecker is through pip:
+On 42's computers, the easiest way to install CodeChecker is with `pip`:

 ```shell
 $ pip3 install --user codechecker